 The road is narrow, has soft shoulders, high embankments, and steep hills.
-There are lengthy stretches of gravel surface with sharp rocks, potholes, washboard, and, depending on the weather, clouds of dust or slick mud.
+There are lengthy stretches of gravel surfaces with sharp rocks, potholes, washboarding, and, depending on the weather, clouds of dust or slick mud.
 Watch out for dangerous curves and loose gravel, especially between Livengood and the Yukon River (MP 0-56).
 You may encounter snow and ice north of Coldfoot any month of the year.
 Expect and prepare for all conditions.
-Road construction occurs in various areas and can cause some delay.

-The Dalton Highway is paved from Milepost 37 to 49 and from Milepost 90 to 197 (Gold Creek).
-Beyond that there is pavement (with breaks) from Milepost 335 (Happy Valley airstrip) to 362.
+The Dalton Highway is paved from MP 37 to 49 and intermittently beyond that point to Deadhorse.
 Road construction occurs in various areas and can cause some delay.